Your Holistic Home

 Here are some of our simple strategies you can implement starting today to turn your home into a holistic hotspot:

-The more spacious, clean and alive your home is, the more inspired you will be to keep up your healthy habits.
-Keep clutter to a minimum (or remove it all together) and create extra breathing room in your health.
+The more spacious, clean, and alive your home is, the more inspired you will be to keep up your healthy habits.
+Keep clutter to a minimum (or remove it altogether) and create extra breathing room in your health.
 Remember that every inch of clutter in your home sucks your life force.

 Create a holistic hotspot.

 Find a corner or a room in your home that is dedicated to holistic health.
 This area of your home should make you feel alive, healthy, and vibrant.
 Infuse this area with art, natural fibers/flooring, natural light, natural scents (like essential oils), and anything that is meaningful to your well-being.

 Crystals, yoga mats, and fitness props are also great ideas.
 Keep this area bright and filled with positive energy.
 Be mindful of keeping this space free from chemicals and toxins.

 Be mindful of how many electrical gadgets you have in your bedroom as these can impact your sleep.
 I suggest removing as many electrical items as possible from your bedroom.
 Artificial lights and even alarm clocks can mess with melatonin production.
 I like to encourage clients to keep their bedrooms free from electrical gadgets.

 Remember that good sleep is the top priority for optimal health and those cell phones, iPads, and laptops on your bedside table mess with melatonin.

 Turn your fridge into your life force engine.